 - Do I have to have a BSW?

-- We do not require an undergraduate degree in social work for 2 and 3-year students.
+- We do not require an undergraduate degree in social work for 2-year students.
 Past students have had undergraduate majors ranging from art to zoology.
 The only requirement is that the undergraduate degree be from an accredited college or university.
 However, advanced standing students must have a BSW from an accredited social work program within the past 10 years.

 - What are the items you look at?

-- GRE scores, undergraduate GPA (or graduate GPA if the applicant has a graduate degree or 9 hours of graduate level coursework), experience in the field of human services (paid, internship, or volunteer), personal statement, case analysis and recommendations.
-All six elements are considered in the admission decision making process.
+- Undergraduate GPA (or graduate GPA if the applicant has a graduate degree or 9 hours of graduate level coursework), experience in the field of human services (paid, internship, or volunteer), personal statement, case analysis and recommendations.
+All five elements are considered in the admission decision making process.
 Instructions for the personal statement, case analysis, and volunteer/work experience form are located within the UNCG online application under the “Social Work Applicants” link in the left panel.
 Recommendations are also submitted online.

 - My GPA is lower than your requirement.
 Is there anything I can do about this?

 - I didn’t take statistics/biology.
 Can I still apply?

 - Yes, if you are applying for the 2-year program.
 If you are accepted, you will have until the end of your first fall semester to take the missing pre-requisite class(es) and earn a minimum grade of C. Prerequisite courses may be taken at any accredited institutions, including community colleges in a state system.
 We strongly suggest that students take prerequisite courses before beginning their JMSW coursework due to the heavy course load of the JMSW program.
 You can contact the JMSW Admissions Coordinator to ensure the courses meet requirements before enrolling.
 Advanced Standing applicants must have completed all prerequisites before beginning the program.

 - I’m not sure I meet the prerequisites.
 Can someone review my transcripts?